Why gauge invariance applies to statistical mechanics: Introduction

-The phase space shifting \cite{hermann2021noether, hermann2022topicalReview, hermann2022variance, hermann2022quantum, sammueller2023whatIsLiquid, hermann2023whatIsLiquid, robitschko2024any, tschopp2022forceDFT, sammueller2022forceDFT} was recently argued to constitute a local gauge transformation of statistical mechanical microstates \cite{mueller2024gauge}.
+The phase space shifting \cite{hermann2021noether, hermann2022topicalReview, hermann2022variance, hermann2022quantum, sammueller2023whatIsLiquid, hermann2023whatIsLiquid, robitschko2024any, tschopp2022forceDFT, sammueller2022forceDFT} was recently argued to constitute a local gauge transformation of statistical mechanical microstates \cite{mueller2024gauge}; see the recent accounts given by Rotenberg \cite{rotenberg2024spotted} and by Miller \cite{miller2025physicsToday}.
 Here we provide in-depth background for this gauge shifting transformation~\cite{mueller2024gauge}.
 The transformation is geometric in nature and we describe in detail its origins in spatial displacements of particle coordinates.
 We introduce a purely configurational version and show that including the complementary momentum transformation \cite{mueller2024gauge}, realized by (position-resolved) matrix multiplication, completes a very specific mathematical structure.
 As its key features, the shifting transformation is both canonical in the sense of classical mechanics and it constitutes a non-commutative continuous group.
 Phase space shifting leaves any equilibrium average invariant, which establishes its status as a gauge transformation.
 Meeting expectations for this role, the shifting unambiguously leads to a breadth of exact identities.

 Our gauge theory carries strong similarities in its mathematical structure with the theory of Lie groups and corresponding Lie algebras of infinitesimal transformations.
 Important examples of nontrivial Lie groups in physics include the rotation matrices of three-dimensional space and the Pauli matrices to describe quantum mechanical spin 1/2 particles \cite{goldstein2002}.
 Our theory goes in important ways further than these elementary cases.
 In particular the tight interweaving with spatial Dirac distributions is notable.
 This feature provides microscopically sharp resolution and, as we demonstrate, it allows one to retain particle-level precision for all ensuing force and hyperforce correlation functions and their sum rules.